The Worst Song Lyrics Ever Written

 The Most Annoying Songs of All Time

-Anything sung by a chipmunk, hamster, frog or cartoon character, or with the aid of helium.
+Anything sung by a chipmunk, hamster, frog, duck, cartoon character, etc., or with the aid of helium.

 Anything sung by Barry Manilow, but especially "I Write the Songs" (which he

 didn't even write, sheesh!).
 And please don't get me started on

 Anything Miley Cyrus sings in her skimpy undies (in an attempt to distract us from the

 Karaoke versions of "My Way" (the song is cheesy enough when sung by someone